proxmox/ceph/ceph/doc/rados/operations/user-management.rst

 ``--keyring``

-:Description: The path to the keyring containing one or more user name and
+:Description: The path to the keyring that contains one or more user names and
-              secret.
+              secrets.
 The ``--secret`` option provides the same functionality, but it does not work with Ceph RADOS Gateway, which uses ``--secret`` for another purpose.
 You may retrieve a keyring with ``ceph auth get-or-create`` and store it locally.
 This is a